Plumbing Camera Inspection: What It Is, Cost & When You Need One

 Can a plumbing camera inspection detect all types of leaks?

-No — a pipe camera inspection is limited to what can be seen inside the pipe.
+No. A pipe camera inspection is limited to what can be seen inside the pipe.
 It's excellent for identifying internal blockages, cracks, root intrusion, and deterioration, but it cannot detect leaks where water is escaping outward through the pipe wall or joints.
 For supply line leaks or hidden water damage, a dedicated leak detection service using acoustic or thermal imaging tools is more appropriate.

 How often should I get a sewer camera inspection?